-Done in French and in English, the French text being authoritative, at the Peace Palace, The Hague, this second day of June, one thousand nine hundred and ninety-nine, in three copies, one of which will be placed in the archives of the Court and the others transmitted to the Government of the Federal Republic of Yugoslavia and the Government of Canada, respectively.
+Done in French and in English, the French text being authoritative, at the Peace Palace, The Hague, this second day of June, one thousand nine hundred and ninety-nine, in three copies, one of which will be placed in the archives of the Court and the others transmitted to the Government of the Federal Republic of Yugoslavia and the Government of the Kingdom of Spain, respectively.

-(Signed) Christopher G. WEERAMANTRY, Vice-President.
-(Signed) Eduardo VALENCIA-OSPINA, Registrar.
+(Signed) Christopher G. Weeramantry, Vice-President.
+(Signed) Eduardo Valencia-Ospina,

+Registrar.